visgl/dev-tools/modules/dev-tools/docs/README.md

 - Add `type: 'module'` to the root `package.json` and each submodule's `package.json`s.
 - Add `compilerOptions.module: 'esnext'` to `tsconfig.json`.
 - ES5-style `require()` and `module.exports` must be removed from all `.js` files.
-Some dev dependencies, for example babel and eslint, may not support ESM syntax.
+Some dev dependencies, for example eslint, may not support ESM syntax.
 In this case, rename the config files to use the `.cjs` extension so that they can be imported successfully.
 - When importing directly from a non-TypeScript file, the file extension must be specified.
 E.g. `import './init'` now becomes `import './init.js'`.